sukhrajsingh89/coding-challenge-web/README.md

 - Write some code to consume the json hosted on the above web service.
 - Output a list of all the cats in alphabetical order under a heading of the gender of their owner.
 - Output must be presentable on a web browser.
+- Submissions will only be accepted via GitHub or Bitbucket.

+Please note:
-It can be writen in any language you like.
+- It can be writen in any language you like.
-Use any libraries/frameworks/SDKs you choose.
+- Use any libraries/frameworks/SDKs you choose.

-Submissions will only be accepted via GitHub or Bitbucket Use industry best practices
+- Use industry best practices.
-Use the code to showcase your skill and what you value in a software application.
+- Use the code to showcase your skill and what you value in a software application.

 ## Example